globalroo/uk-mps/README.md

 Thankfully they seem to match exactly between sites.

 [Update 5 Dec] Added node module to process data from endpoints into the expected format for the client.
 Work in progress.
+[Update 10 Dec] Added parser module, ready to process data from the newer endpoints.